Are Australian Cattle Dogs Good with Kids? Family Guide

 Australian Cattle Dogs can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog requires thoughtful care tailored to their specific breed characteristics.
+35-50 lbs body size, 12-16 yrs expected life — and the Australian Cattle Dog has particular breed-specific care realities worth learning up front, not in reaction to problems.
 Originally bred as a livestock guardian and herding dog, the Australian Cattle Dog brings centuries of selective breeding into the modern home.

 Genetic Health Considerations: The Australian Cattle Dog breed has documented susceptibility to hip dysplasia, progressive retinal atrophy, deafness.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.